MatthieuDartiailh/bytecode/doc/api.rst

       * CONTINUE_LOOP
       * unconditional jumps: :meth:`is_uncond_jump`

-   .. method:: has_jump()
+   .. method:: has_jump() -> bool

       Does the operation have a jump argument?
-Return a boolean.

       More general than :meth:`is_cond_jump` and :meth:`is_uncond_jump`, it includes other operations.
 Examples: